Coventry power stations: Operating data 1921–23

 The operating data for the period 1921–23 is summarised in the table:

 The data shows the general growth of demand and use of electricity.

-Under the terms of the Electricity (Supply) Act 1926 (16 & 17 Geo.
-5 c.
-51) the Central Electricity Board (CEB) was established in 1926.
+Under the terms of the Electricity (Supply) Act 1926 the Central Electricity Board (CEB) was established in 1926.
 The CEB identified high efficiency ‘selected’ power stations that would supply electricity most effectively; Coventry was designated a selected station.
-The CEB also constructed the national grid (1927–33) to connect power stations within a region.
+The CEB also constructed the National Grid (1927–33) to connect power stations within a region.

 Operating data 1946

 Coventry (Longford) power station operating data in 1946, just prior to nationalisation, was as follows:

-The British electricity supply industry was nationalised in 1948 under the provisions of the Electricity Act 1947 (10 & 11 Geo.
-6 c.
-54).
+The British electricity supply industry was nationalised in 1948 under the provisions of the Electricity Act 1947.
 The Coventry electricity undertaking was abolished, ownership of Coventry power station was vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).

 At the same time the electricity distribution and sales responsibilities of the Coventry electricity undertaking were transferred to the East Midlands Electricity Board (EMEB).